freida20git/bird-detection-tracking/README.md

         - `x2`, `y2`: Bottom-right corner
     Frames without any objects have an empty `objects` list.

-    📄 for further analysis we transform the annotations to .txt MOT format in the Tracking metrics file which has the following format:
+    📄 For further analysis we transform the annotations to .txt MOT format using the convert_json_to_mot function in `results/Tracking_metrics.ipynb` file.

-     Each detection includes:
+     MOT annotations format:
      > frame, track_id, x_center, y_center, width, height, confidence, class_id, visibility.

 ---